 Opening a shaken-up coke bottle is risky and potentially messy.
 So asking why you want to share your darkness is a crucial question.
 Why do you want to open your virtual shaken-up coke bottle now?

-Is your desire driven by an outside trigger or weariness from holding in your emotions?
+Is your desire driven by an external trigger or weariness holding in your emotions?

 Was there something that triggered your desire to share your darkness?

 Triggers are external events or conditions that can induce intense negative emotions, thoughts, and reactions in an individual.

 Driving by a car accident site where a loved one was killed might trigger negative emotions, thoughts, and reactions.